La Leona

 La Leona employs Spanish cypress for the back and sides.
 This was a very common choice for Torres.
 Today, cypress is most often associated with Flamenco guitars but it is not clear this distinction existed in Torres’ day.
 Urlik’s collection included 24 guitars with Spanish cypress back and sides.
 In this group is Torres’ guitar from 1883.
 Thickness data is provided for the back and sides of these guitars.
 For the sides, one thickness measurement is given for each side of each guitar with the thickness measured at the waist mid-depth.
 The average side thickness is 1.5 mm, ranging from 1.0 mm to 2.2 mm.
 The side thickness for the Torres guitar is 1.2 mm.
 Urlik maps the thickness of 9 locations on the back, mostly around the periphery with one measurement more centrally located.
 For these cypress guitars, on average, the back thickness is around 2 mm with individual thickness measurements ranging from 1.2 mm to 3.5 mm.
 For the Torres guitar, the average back thickness is 2.9 mm with a minimum of 2.6 and a maximum of 3.1 mm.

-Romanillos describes La Leona as being “heavily arched” by both the lower harmonic bar and the extra long arched bridge.
+Romanillos describes La Leona as being “heavily arched.”
 Elliott’s plan for SE 114 specifies the arch of the top as 2 mm to 3 mm.
 The author has found no specific information on the actual arching of La Leona.

 To be continued…